smintio/CLAPI-C-Picturepark-Integration/README.md

 - Audio
 - Document

-Add this code to the Picturepark file type thumbnail display patterns to display the Smint.io logo and a warning icon for all assets that are either for editorial use only or that are subject to license usage constraints:
+Add this code to the Picturepark file type thumbnail display patterns to display the Smint.io logo and a warning icon for all assets that are either for editorial use only or that are subject to license terms:

 ```
 {% if data.smintIoContentLayer %}